 Our program offers:

-With an American Studies minor or Social Justice Organizing certificate, you will understand how to put the chaos of American life in context, generating constructive ways to discuss and work through the problems of your communities and workplaces.
+With an American Studies minor, you will understand how to put the chaos of American life in context, generating constructive ways to discuss and work through the problems of your communities and workplaces.

 With a doctorate from the American Studies program, you will gain diverse methodological skills, mastery of critical theories, and connections to communities, corporations, and public leaders.
 With this foundation, you can recreate your careers, advance knowledge for the public good, and reinvigorate your workplaces with the kind of original thought that can only come from a doctoral education.